developer-zebra/developer-zebra-site/src/stagenow/5-3/about/index.md

 **StageNow 5.0 introduces [Smart Profiles](../smartprofile)**, which automatically calculate all required [Setting Types (CSPs)](../settingtypes) and create all necessary Profile steps for upgrading (or downgrading) the OS on device(s) to any other version. **Target devices must be running MX 8.1 or later**.
 [Learn more](../smartprofile).

-**Supports MX 10.2**, which adds the following major features and enhancements:
+**Support for MX 10.2**, which adds the following major features and enhancements:

 * **New [Access Manager](../csp/access) features**:
  * Enter the Token received from a caller